Before we dive into the full HubSpot Sequences explanation, do you know how many emails it takes to make a sale?

 - Personalized surveys

 Ultimately, the purpose is to add value for your prospects and build a relationship they can trust.
-Then who knows what the future of the relationship will hold?

 What’s worked for you?
 Any sales sequence pro tips or success stories from your company?
 Share them in the comments below!